maina-david/elevator-app/README.md

  **Note: All SQL queries executed by the application are logged in ``storage/logs/DB-SQL-queries-executed.log``**

-For any questions or issues, please contact me via email.
+## Issues

+If you find a bug, please contact me via email or file an issue on [the issue tracker on GitHub](https://github.com/maina-david/elevator-app/issues).